oapicf/pinterest-sdk/clients/perl/generated/docs/BoardsApi.md

 my $board_id = "board_id_example"; # string | Unique identifier of a board.
 my $bookmark = "bookmark_example"; # string | Cursor used to fetch the next page of items my $page_size = 25; # int | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. my $creative_types = [("REGULAR")]; # ARRAY[string] | Pin creative types filter. </p><strong>Note:</strong> SHOP_THE_PIN has been deprecated.
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. my $creative_types = [(new WWW::OpenAPIClient.CreativeType())]; # ARRAY[CreativeType] | Pin creative types filter. **Note:** SHOP_THE_PIN has been deprecated.
 Please use COLLECTION instead. my $ad_account_id = "ad_account_id_example"; # string | Unique identifier of an ad account. my $pin_metrics = false; # boolean | Specify whether to return 90d and lifetime Pin metrics.
 Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
 Lifetime metrics are available for all Pin formats since then.

 eval {
     my $result = $api_instance->boards_list_pins(board_id => $board_id, bookmark => $bookmark, page_size => $page_size, creative_types => $creative_types, ad_account_id => $ad_account_id, pin_metrics => $pin_metrics);